theforeman/theforeman.org/support.md

 * [#theforeman-dev](https://kiwiirc.com/client/irc.freenode.net/?#theforeman-dev) on [irc.freenode.net](http://webchat.freenode.net/)

-Please read and understand [this fantastic guide](http://workaround.org/getting-help-on-irc) to getting help for open-source projects on irc before diving in.
+Please read and understand [this fantastic guide](http://workaround.org/getting-help-on-irc) to getting help for open-source projects on IRC before diving in.
 All of the points there apply to #theforeman, especially "Don't repeat yourself", "Don't ask to ask", and "Stick around".  #theforeman in particular has concentrations of people in Europe (CEST) and East-coast US (EST), so asking your question when those time zones are in business hours is more likely to get a good result.

-Be aware that the IRC channel is not an official support channel, it's an ad hoc group of people (some of whom work on Foreman for a living) self-organizing to help each other out.
+Be aware that the IRC channel is not an official support channel, it's an ad-hoc group of people (some of whom work on Foreman for a living) self-organizing to help each other out.
 If you do not receive an answer to your question, (especially if you have not followed the getting help on IRC best practices!), that doesn’t mean you are out of options; the software may [have a